sustainability goals briarpatch food co-op

 Part of a Movement

-Our commitment to Climate Action is rooted in our First Ends Policy: To act as a leader among local businesses and food co-ops nationally, and contribute to environmental stewardship through our business practices.
-We’d love to hear your thoughts on our sustainability efforts.
+Our commitment to Climate Action is interwoven throughout everything we do.
+We constantly seek to act as a leader among local businesses and food co-ops nationally and contribute to environmental stewardship through our business practices, and we’d love to hear your thoughts on our sustainability efforts.

 stronger together